Captain John Smith

 John Smith, this farmers son, would make amazing maps.
 He obviously was a quick study of things of interest which was almost everything he encountered.

-From his base at jamestown, Smith would map this the Chesapeake Bay making an amazingly accurate map under difficult and harrowing circumstances.
-After the maping expidition, Smith would become the colony's presiden, service a great year sustaining the colonists and keeping them alive.
+From his base at Jamestown, Smith would map this the Chesapeake Bay making an amazingly accurate map under difficult and harrowing circumstances.
+After the mapping expedition, Smith would become the colony’s president, service a great year sustaining the colonists and keeping them alive.
 But near the end of his year as president, Smith would be horribly injured by ignition of gunpowder on his abdomen while sleeping.
-He would have to to return home.
+He would have to return home.
 After recovering back in England, Smith would later map the Northern coast of Virginia naming it New England.
 He would become a writer of books.

 Captain John Smith would make awesome maps.